Microsoft Excel for Data Analysis

 1. Ranges and Tables

-The information you have can be in the form of a table or a range.
-Whether the data is in a range or a table, certain actions can be performed on it.
+Your information can be in the form of a table or a range.
+Certain actions can be performed regardless of whether the data is in a range or a table.
 Certain procedures, however, are more successful when data is stored in tables rather than ranges.
-There are some operations that are only applicable to tables.
-You will also gain an understanding of how to analyze data in ranges and tables.
-You’ll learn how to name ranges, how to utilise them, and how to manage them.
+Some operations are only applicable to tables.
+You will also understand how to analyze data in ranges and tables.
+You’ll learn how to name ranges, how to use them, and how to manage them.
 The same may be said for table names.

 Before moving on to data analysis, you must clean and organize the data you’ve gathered from multiple sources.
 The following approaches can be used to clean data in Excel.